Poland launches new COVID-19 economic aid worth about $10 bln | Business

 Poland launches new COVID-19 economic aid worth about $10 bln

-Poland is introducing a programme to help its economy withstand the hit from the novel coronavirus pandemic worth about $9-10 billion, Prime Minister Mateusz Morawiecki said on Thursday, as it confronts a second wave of infections.
+Prime Minister Mateusz Morawiecki launched a programme on Thursday to help Poland's economy withstand the hit from the COVID-19 pandemic and save the worst-affected industries that is worth about $9-10 billion.

-Emerging Europe's largest economy weathered the first wave of the coronavirus pandemic well, but after a strong recovery in the summer it looks set to slide back into recession in the fourth quarter as the second wave hits.
+Emerging Europe's largest economy weathered the first wave of the pandemic better than many others, but after a strong recovery in the summer it looks set to slide back into recession in the fourth quarter as a second wave hits.
 "Today it is necessary to save industries in the most difficult situation, and in 2021 to support entrepreneurs in terms of investment, economy and business, as well as employees," Morawiecki told a news conference.

 - READ MORE ON: